Eritrea: Music

-Eritrea's ethnic groups each have their own styles of music and accompanying dances.
-Amongst the Tigrinya, the best known traditional musical genre is the guaila.
-Traditional instruments of Eritrean folk music include the stringed krar, kebero, begena, masenqo, and the wata (a distant/rudimentary cousin of the violin).
+Eritrea's ethnic groups each have their distinct styles of music and accompanying dances.
+Amongst the Tigrinya, the best-known traditional musical genre is the guaila.
+Traditional instruments of Eritrean folk music include the strung krar, kebero, begena, masenqo, and the wata (a distant/rudimentary cousin of the violin).
 A popular Eritrean artist is the Tigrinya singer Helen Meles, who is noted for her powerful voice and wide singing range.
-Other prominent local musicians include the Kunama singer Dehab Faytinga, Ruth Abraha, Bereket Mengisteab, the late Yemane Ghebremichael, and the late Abraham Afewerki.
+Other prominent local musicians include the Kunama singer Dehab Faytinga, Ruth Abraha, Bereket Mengisteab, the late Yemane Ghebremichael and the late Abraham Afewerki.

-Sports
+Dancing plays an important role in Eritrean society.
+The nine ethnic groups have many exuberant dances.
+The dancing styles differ amongst the ethnic groups; for instance the Bilen and Tigre ethnicities shake their shoulders, while standing rotating in a circle towards the end of the dance, which differs from the Tigrinya who first dance rotating anti-clockwise but later change it to fast-paced dancing and at the same breaking the circular rotation.
+Kunama ethnic group have dances that include rituals, these are - "tuka (rites of passage); indoda (prayers for rain); sangga-nena (peaceful mediation); and shatta (showcases of endurance and courage)".
+They are often fast-paced in their character and are accompanied by drum beats.